Solid or Engineered – which one is right for you?

 The wear layer of your floor refers to the material above the tongue and groove – the part that you walk on.
 Like the thickness of your floor, the wear layer of an engineered wood floor can be much thinner than a solid wood floor.
 For example, some engineered wood floors are only 3 sheets of paper thick.
 This means that the wear layer of your floor will wear very quickly, it cannot be refinished or sanded, thus your floor will need to be replaced more frequently.

 The Carlisle Difference – the wear layer of our engineered floors are 3/16″ thick just like our solid wood floors.

 Your Preferences, Your Jobsite, Your Installation

-Some people choose solid or engineered wood floors based on aesthetics – as noted above – but the most critical factor to deciding between solid or engineered is the type of home you live in and your preferences to the performance of your floor from season to season. it can also depend on what type of installation you are performaning and by whom.
+Some people choose solid or engineered wood floors based on aesthetics – as noted above – but the most critical factor to deciding between solid or engineered is the type of home you live in and your preferences to the performance of your floor from season to season.
+It can also depend on what type of installation you are performing and by whom.

 – Do you like a floor that acquires expansion gaps from season to season which can highlight the wide widths